BlackLove4u/G.app/README.md

 ---

-✅ You now have the shell of your full app: mobile-first, modular, and ready to scale.
+✅ I have the shell of your full app: mobile-first, modular, and ready to scale.

 ---

-Would you like me to provide you with the starter files for:
+Which starter files should i start with? :

 * `App.tsx`
 * Navigation setup